 Description & Progress

-The Indonesian case study will pursue two core objectives: document key design and implementation features of Raskin program and identify options to improve the performance of the scheme.
+This research aims to document key design and implementation features of Raskin program and to identify options to improve the performance of the scheme.

 Raskin is the largest nationwide food-based safety net (social protection) program in Indonesia, and it has been implemented for more than a decade.
 Raskin became one of the programs to address poverty reduction and part of social protection program managed by the Central Government.
 Since 2013 until today, approximately 15.5 million households have been set as the target beneficiaries in an annual basis, represents 25% of households with the lowest welfare status in Indonesia.
 Many obstacles and irregularities occurred during the implementation process, mainly in achieving indicator accuracy and budget availability.